 - The Title and Description fields are the same as those on the Publish window (see the previous step).

-- The image below the Title field will be the course thumbnail in the Articulate Mobile Player library.
+- The image below the Title field is the course thumbnail.
 By default, Presenter uses an image of the first slide in your course, but you can choose a different image.
 Just click the hyperlinked text below the image, then select a different slide or click Picture from File to choose an image on your hard drive.